ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 Since I had added myself as a user of the app and chose to *Publish* and *Notify Users*, I received an email shortly afterwards telling me there was a new version of my application and had it installed through the HockeyApp Android app moments later!

 ## Summary
 With Visual Studio Online, we have the ability to easily create Git repos for source control management, as well as the ability to manage our projects with work items, bugs, tasks, kanban boards etc.  By connecting that with the build system, we're able to easily set up Continuous Integration.
 Adding HockeyApp to the mix gives us the last piece with Continuous Delivery.
-Now we can easily enable our application to be built with every checkin and delivered right to our beta testers.
+Now we can easily enable our application to be built with every check-in and delivered right to our beta testers.